AutoRally/autorally/autorally_control/src/path_integral/params/maps/README.md

 # Data Format

 This folder contains contains costmaps used by MPPI in order to drive within the track boundaries.
 Each costmap contains the same data, but for a different track.
-The data arrays contained in the numpy archives are the following:
+The data arrays contained in the numpy archives, and each archive has the following keys point got a numpy array:

 ## xBounds, yBounds
 These are the bounds of the costmap, described in meters from the origin.
 Together they define a rectangular area that the track is entirely contained in.